Znmangosteen/cgan-face-generator/README.md

 ```

 We trained 30 epochs.
 It takes about 10 hours on an Nvidia GeForce GTX 960.
 And just 2.5 hours on 4 GPUs of AWS EC2 `p2.8xlarge` instances in comparison.
-Train GAN is always expensive and time consuming.
+Train GAN is always expensive and time-consuming.

 A glimpse of training process: